circleupx/circleupx.github.io/_posts/2020-10-31-JSON-API-Adding-Customer-Resource.md

 This will be my third blog post on [JSON:API](https://jsonapi.org/) in .NET Core.

-I plant to add the first API resource, but before we get too deep on the code, I would like to review the [Chinook](https://www.sqlitetutorial.net/sqlite-sample-database/) database project.
+I plant to add **Customer** as an API resource, but before we get too deep on the code, I would like to review the [Chinook](https://www.sqlitetutorial.net/sqlite-sample-database/) database project.
 To do that I'm going to import [Chinook.db](https://cdn.sqlitetutorial.net/wp-content/uploads/2018/03/chinook.zip) into [DB Browser](https://sqlitebrowser.org/dl/) for SQLite to see all available entities.

 ![Database Entities](/assets/img/json-api/chinook-database-entities.PNG)